3 min read

 - In the dialog, you have access to several necessary values to help you create a DS record at your registrar.
 Once you close the dialog, you can access this information by clicking DS record on the DNSSEC card.

-You now need to add a DS record to your registrar.
+Add the DS record to your registrar.
 If Algorithm 13 - Cloudflare’s preferred cipher choice - is not listed by your registrar, it may also be called ECDSA Curve P-256 with SHA-256.